Vivekacūḍāmaṇi: Commentaries and translations

 There are two Sanskrit commentaries on this work.
 Sri Sacchidananda Shivabhinava Nrusimha Bharati, the pontiff of Sringeri, wrote a commentary titled Vivekodaya (Dawn of Discrimination) on the first seven verses of this work.
 His disciple, Sri Chandrasekhara Bharathi, has written a Vyakhya or commentary on the first 515 verses of this work.

 This work has been translated into various languages, often accompanied by a commentary in the same language.
 English translations and commentaries include those by Swami Prabhavananda and Christopher Isherwood, Swami Madhavananda, Swami Turiyananda, "Dravidācārya" Śrī Rāmakṛṣṇan Svāmīji and Swami Chinmayananda.
 Tamil translations and commentaries include those by Ramana Maharshi.
 Swami Jyotihswarupananda has translated the Vivekachudamani into Marathi.

-A recent scholarly translation of the text was published in 2004 by John Grimes – a professor of Hinduism and Buddhism.
-His translation has been reviewed by Douglas Berger, who states, "the [Vivekachudmani] translation itself is a testament to Grimes' surpassing Sanskrit skills and thorough knowledge of Vedantic textual exegesis.
-The unusually lucid presentation of the Sanskrit slokas is rendered with exactness and eloquent clarity in the English.
-The accompanying Upanisadic cross-referencing and Sanskrit-English lexicon of key terms will prove themselves enormously helpful to lay readers, students, and scholars."

-Hundreds of commentaries in several languages are available on internet in the form of blog articles, videos etc.